Skip to code content (skip section selection)

 (3) Certain City employee classifications are excluded from the ERIP (Excluded Classifications).
 Certain other City employee classifications have an ERIP limitation number, meaning that the total number of a classification’s ERIP Eligible Filers actually retiring under the ERIP, plus the number of that classification’s Grandfathered Participants actually receiving the ERIP benefits, shall be limited in number (Limited Classification).
 The CAO shall make known these Excluded Classifications, Limited Classifications, and the Limited Classifications’ ERIP limitation numbers.

 (i) In the event that a Limited Classification’s number of ERIP Eligible Filers and Grandfathered Participants exceeds the limitation number, the earliest initial date of LACERS membership (Initial LACERS Membership Date) shall be used to determine which ERIP Eligible Filers shall be allowed to retire under the ERIP and which Grandfathered Participants shall receive the ERIP benefits.
 The person with the earliest Initial LACERS Membership Date shall receive priority.
 If there is a tie in the earliest Initial LACERS Membership Date between two or more persons of the same Limited Classification, then the one with the longer time of employment in the Limited Classification at issue shall prevail.
 If there is also a tie in the time of employment in the Limited Classification at issue, then the one whose completed ERIP Election Form was first received by the CAO’s office prevails.
-A Grandfathered Participant shall be deemed to have submitted (and the CAO’s office shall be deemed to have received) a completed ERIP Election Form when the retirement application resulting in his or her retirement was first filed with LACERS.
+A Grandfathered Participant shall be deemed to have submitted (and the CAO’s office shall be deemed to have received) a completed ERIP Election Form when the retirement application resulting in the Grandfathered Participant’s retirement was first filed with LACERS.

 (ii) If a Limited Classification’s ERIP limitation number is reached, an ERIP waiting list shall be created for that Limited Classification.
 ERIP Eligible Filers on a Limited Classification’s ERIP waiting list may be allowed to retire under the ERIP, and/or Grandfathered Participants on a Limited Classification’s ERIP waiting list may be allowed to receive the ERIP benefits, if and to the extent that ERIP Eligible Filers with earlier Initial LACERS Membership Dates in the Limited Classification rescind their ERIP Election Forms, and/or the Limited Classification’s ERIP limitation rate is increased.
 A Limited Classification’s ERIP waiting list shall be ordered pursuant to the same Initial LACERS Membership Date priority and tiebreakers referenced above in Section 4.1033(a)(3)(i).
-A Grandfathered Participant shall be deemed to have submitted (and the CAO’s office shall be deemed to have received) a completed ERIP Election Form when the retirement application resulting in his or her retirement was first filed with LACERS.
+A Grandfathered Participant shall be deemed to have submitted (and the CAO’s office shall be deemed to have received) a completed ERIP Election Form when the retirement application resulting in the Grandfathered Participant’s retirement was first filed with LACERS.
 After the 45-day ERIP window period has expired, the CAO’s office shall notify any ERIP Eligible Filers on a Limited Classification’s waiting list who will not be allowed to retire under the ERIP.
 After the forty-five (45)-day ERIP window period has expired, any LACERS member may elect to retire pursuant to standard, non-ERIP LACERS procedures and provisions.
 After the 45-day ERIP window period has expired, the CAO’s office shall notify any Grandfathered Participants on a Limited Classification’s waiting list who will not be allowed to receive the ERIP benefits.

 (4) The ERIP shall have a limit of 2,400 persons, meaning that the total number of ERIP Eligible Filers actually retiring under the ERIP, plus the number of Grandfathered Participants actually receiving the ERIP benefits, shall be limited to 2,400.
 In the event that the total number of ERIP Eligible Filers and Grandfathered Participants exceeds 2,400, a first-come-first-served basis (ordered pursuant to the date and time the ERIP Election Form was received by the CAO’s office) shall be used to determine which ERIP Eligible Filers shall be allowed to retire under the ERIP and which Grandfathered Participants shall be allowed to receive the ERIP benefits.
-A Grandfathered Participant shall be deemed to have submitted (and the CAO’s office shall be deemed to have received) a completed ERIP Election Form when the retirement application resulting in his or her retirement was first filed with LACERS.
+A Grandfathered Participant shall be deemed to have submitted (and the CAO’s office shall be deemed to have received) a completed ERIP Election Form when the retirement application resulting in the Grandfathered Participant’s retirement was first filed with LACERS.
 Also in the event that the total number of ERIP Eligible Filers and Grandfathered Participants exceeds 2,400, a general ERIP waiting list shall be created.
 ERIP Eligible Filers on the general ERIP waiting list may be allowed to retire under the ERIP if and to the extent that earlier ERIP Eligible Filers rescind their ERIP Election Forms, and/or if City Council and the Office of the Mayor approve an increase of the 2,400 ERIP limit.
 (If there are any Grandfathered Participants on the general ERIP waiting list, it means that the 2,400 ERIP limit was reached within the number of Grandfathered Participants alone.
 A Grandfathered Participant on the general ERIP waiting list may be allowed to receive the ERIP benefits if and to the extent that City Council and the Office of the Mayor approve an increase of the 2,400 ERIP limit.)
 This general ERIP waiting list shall be separate from the waiting lists for the various Limited Classifications set forth above in Section 4.1033(a)(3)(ii).
 The CAO’s office shall establish the rules and procedures for accepting ERIP Eligible Filers and Grandfathered Participants from the general ERIP waiting list and/or a Limited Classification’s waiting list, and how the waiting lists shall operate in conjunction with each other.
 After the forty-five (45)-day ERIP window period has expired, the CAO’s office shall notify any ERIP Eligible Filers on a general ERIP waiting list who will not be allowed to retire under the ERIP.
 After the 45-day ERIP window period has expired, any LACERS member may elect to retire pursuant to standard, non-ERIP LACERS procedures and provisions.
 After the forty five (45)-day ERIP window period has expired, the CAO’s office shall notify any Grandfathered Participants on the general ERIP waiting list who will not be allowed to receive the ERIP benefits.

-(6) To minimize the impact on City services, an ERIP Eligible Filer may not select his or her effective date of retirement under the ERIP.
+(6) To minimize the impact on City services, an ERIP Eligible Filer may not select the ERIP Eligible Filer’s effective date of retirement under the ERIP.
 While Management may take the person’s preferences into account, Management shall determine the effective date of retirement for a person retiring under the ERIP.

 (i) The portion of Los Angeles Administrative Code Section 4.1005 stating that a person’s effective date of retirement shall be not less than thirty (30) nor more than sixty (60) days from and after the filing of the person’s LACERS retirement application shall not apply to persons retiring under the ERIP.